Azazeilll/nightimaging25/README.md

 # Initial data processing

 File crop_resize.py contains function "def crop_resize" which allows to bring source images from smartphone to size of ground truth images from photo camera. **CAUTION**!
-Crop and resize shoul be performed after debayering and distortion correction of input images.
+Crop and resize should be performed after debayering and distortion correction of input images.